 In September 2018, the Combined Authority Board approved the creation of a £40m revolving fund from the £100m fund receivable from central government to bring forward 2,000 affordable homes by March 2022.
 No new loans are being made from the fund as the returned funds are now being used to fund affordable housing grants.
-Of the five loans made under the scheme one has three have been fully repaid and the other fourtwo are due to be repaid by the end of MarchMay 2023.
+Of the five loans made under the scheme two have been fully repaid and the other three are due to be repaid by the end of May 2023.